TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/sql/sqldatabaseprogramming/Ch1Practice.md

 ![Screenshot 2021-07-18 at 10 09 45](https://user-images.githubusercontent.com/27693622/126061883-74b4df12-8576-4728-9dba-889932858ce5.png)

 4. What are the reasons to normalize a database?
+We should normalize our databases in order to avoid redundant data, optimize database performance, and ensure data integrity.
+Without database normalization it is possible to have data redundancy and it can also be difficult to update and maintain the database without data loss.

 5. What are the levels of database normalization?
+There are three levels of database normalization:
+- First normal form (1NF)
+    - define data, columns, data types and put data into columns
+    - eliminate repeating grouops of data:
+        - no repeating columns (e.g. Year1, Year2) instead have year
+        - not multiple values in same field - eg 1985, 1987 - place year in a row
+        - No exact duplicate rows
+- Second normal form (2NF)
+    - Meet the requirements of 1NF
+    - Remove partial dependencies - narrow tables to single purpose
+- Third normal form (3NF)
+    - Meet the requirements of 2NF
+    - No attributes depend on other non-key attributes

 6. What is data integrity?
+Data integrity refers to the consistency and accuracy of data.
+There are three types of data integrity: entity integrity, referential integrity and domain integrity.
+Entity integrity ensures rows in a table are identifiably unique.
+Referential integrity ensures that tables can be linked together.
+You achieve referential integrity by having a primary key on the parent table and a foreign key on the child table.

 7. What are the different ways you can enforce data integrity?
+For entity integrity we can use unique constraints, not null constraints and primary keys.
+Unique constraints ensure that values in a column or columns are different from each other.
+If we create a unique constraint on one column, it forces the table to have unique values in that specific column.
+If they are not unique, then the row will not be able to be inserted or updated.
+This avoids duplicate data.
+Not null constraints ensure that all values in a column are not null.
+Primary keys are used to ensure that all values in a column are not null and unique.

+Referential integrity refers to the consistency and accuracy between tables that can be linked together.
+Primary key on the parent table and foreign keys on the child table ensure referential integrity.
+The foreign key can maintain three types of table
+relationships:
+- one to one - one table has one corresponding row on another table - eg employees and computers
+- one to many - one table has none, one or many corresponding rows on another table.
+Adults and children.
+- many to many - Many rows in one table correspond to many rows in another table. customers and products.

+Domain integrity refers to the defined rules for formatting, range, and value using check and default constraints.
+Check constraints can check that values in a column are in a range of values such as "Y" and "N" for instance.
+Default constraints ensure a default value for a field such as "false".

 8. What types of RDMS exist?
+There are four main types of RDMS, Oracle, MySQL, SQL Server and PostgreSQL.
+Oracle - has a lot of functionality for database administrators.
+MySQL - free easy to implement - support is not free.
+SQL Server - offers replication and high availabity and partitioning PostgreSQL - high availability and partitioning - scalable and can handle terabytes of data.

 9. What is the main advantage of MySQL?
+It is free, open source and easy to implement.

 10. What is the main disadvantage of Oracle and SQL Server?
+They are expensive.